 The demonstrators who sweltered in the 83-degree heat as they petitioned their government for change—the crowd of at least 250,000 constituted the largest gathering of its kind in Washington—remind us of who we were then as a nation, and where we would move in the struggle to overcome our history.
 “It’s difficult for someone these days,” says Howard, “to understand what it was like, to suddenly have a ray of light in the dark.
 That’s really what it was like.”

 “We’re going to walk together.
 We’re going to stand together.
 We’re going to sing together.
-We’re going to stay together.” —The Rev. Fred Shuttlesworth (Radio transcript excerpts (in block quotes) courtesy of WGBH Media Library and Archives)
+We’re going to stay together.” -The Reverend Fred Shuttlesworth (Radio transcript excerpts, in block quotes, courtesy of WGBH Media Library and Archives)

 “The March on Washington is not the climax of our struggle, but a new beginning not only for the Negro but for all Americans who thirst for freedom and a better life.
 When we leave, it will be to carry on the civil rights revolution home with us into every nook and cranny of the land, and we shall return again and again to Washington in ever growing numbers, until total freedom is ours.” -A. Philip Randolph

-Dr. Randolph’s march basically was an attempt to transform a black Southern civil rights movement into a national movement for human rights, for jobs and freedom.
+Andrew Young, aide to King at the SCLC (later a diplomat and human rights activist): Dr. Randolph’s march basically was an attempt to transform a Black Southern civil rights movement into a national movement for human rights, for jobs and freedom.
 And anti-segregation.
-So it had a much broader base— the plan was to include not only SCLC but all of the civil rights organizations, the trade union movement, the universities, the churches—we had a big contingent from Hollywood.
+So it had a much broader base—the plan was to include not only SCLC but all of the civil rights organizations, the trade union movement, the universities, the churches—we had a big contingent from Hollywood.